rust-lang/book/second-edition/nostarch/chapter12.md

 }
 ```

-Listing 12-14: Bringing the `greprs` crate into the scope of *src/main.rs*
+Listing 12-14: Bringing the `minigrep` crate into the scope of *src/main.rs*

 With that, all the functionality should be connected and should work.
 Give it a
 `cargo run` and make sure everything is wired up correctly.